luk036/ellipsoid-method/ell-review.md

 $$W_k(x, t) = \sum_{ (i,j)\in C_k} h_{ij}(x, t).
 $$

+### Negative Cycle Detection Algorithm

+The negative cycle detection is the most time-consuming part in the proposed method, so it is very important to choose the proper negative cycle detection algorithm.
+There are lots of methods to detect negative cycles in a weighted graph [@cherkassky1999negative], in which Tarjan’s algorithm [@Tarjan1981negcycle] is one of the fastest algorithms in practice  @alg:dasdan_mcr [@cherkassky1999negative].

 The oracle only needs to determine:

 - If there exists a negative cycle $C_k$ under $x_0$, then